davebryson/bftdb/README.md

 ## BFT-SQLITE

-Tendermint + Sqlite3 = BFT Database replication.
+Tendermint + Sqlite3 = BFT Database Replication.

 Inspired by rqlite and some others, this is an example of using a blockchain to replicate a SQL database.
 All SQL statements are recorded on the blockchain and inserted into the local sqlite3 database.
 Every node has a local copy of the db replicated by the transactions on the blockchain.
 If a node goes offline, it will automatically re-sync with the network.
-And, you can only submit SQL through the blockchain.
-You have the ability to run queries against the db (through a simple rest service).

 This example uses an in-memory sql db.
 So it's very difficult for anyone to locally change/alter the db -  and `DROP` statements are rejected.
+You can only submit SQL statements through the blockchain, you can not directly interact with the database.
+However, our simple REST service allows arbitrary queries against the db.

 The command line includes 2 options:
 - Start a node (with the embedded database)